 To free each property, use SmFreeProperty (see section 8, "Freeing Data").
-To free the actual array of pointers, use free.
+To free the actual array of pointers, use free

-5.5.
 Interacting With the User

-After receiving a "Save Yourself" message with an interact\style of SmInteractStyleErrors or SmInteractStyleAny, the client may choose to interact with the user.
+After receiving a "Save Yourself" message with an interact\style of SmInteractStyleErrors or SmInteractStyleAny the client may choose to interact with the user.
 Because only one client can interact with the user at a time, the client must call SmcInteractRequest and wait for an "Interact" message from the session manager.

-Status SmcInteractRequest(smc\conn, dialog\type, interact\proc, client\data)
+Status SmcInteractRequest(smc\conn, dialog\type, interact\proc, client data);

-SmcConn smc\conn;

-int dialog\type;

-SmcInteractProc interact\proc;

-SmPointer client\data;

-smc_conn The session management connection object. dialog_type The type of dialog the client wishes to present to the user. interact_proc The callback to be invoked when the "Interact" message arrives from the session man- ager. client_data This pointer to client data will be passed to the SmcInteractProc callback when the "Interact" message arrives.
+dialog\type The type of dialog the client wishes to present to the user.

+interact\proc The callback to be invoked when the "Interact" message arrives from the session manager.

+client\data This pointer to client data will be passed to the SmcInteractProc callback when the "Interact" message arrives.